 Sagres is unlike any other destination in the Algarve.

-This laidback, isolated village is situated at the extreme western tip of the Algarve and is home to some of the region’s most dramatic natural scenery.
+This laidback, somewhat isolated village is situated at the extreme western tip of the Algarve and is home to some of the region’s most dramatic natural scenery.

 With its raging seas, towering cliffs and immense beaches, the destination is a paradise for nature lovers and surfers.

 Expect stunning, desolate and breathtaking scenery, but not much else.

 Sagres is 115 kilometres west of Faro Airport, and the journey by car takes around an hour and 20 minutes.

 It is possible to get to Sagres by public transport, but from the airport you will need to take a taxi or bus to Faro train or bus station.

 If you are staying in Sagres, it would be a good idea to hire a car for the duration of your trip.

 Unless you are happy to spend the entire time surfing you might become a little stir-crazy.

 Things to See and Do

-There isn’t much of historical interest in the town, and this isn’t a conventional tourist destination.
+There isn’t much of historical interest in the town, and this is not a conventional tourist destination.
 Apart from the beach and surfing, there isn’t a whole lot to do.

-However, if you are looking for somewhere to escape the crowds and mayhem of busy tourist spots in the Algarve, Sagres is the place to visit, especially for those who enjoy rugged nature and the outdoors.
+However, if you are looking for somewhere to escape the crowds and fun-filled mayhem of busy tourist spots in the Algarve, Sagres is the place to visit, especially for those who enjoy rugged nature and the outdoors.

 As well as surfing (wind, kite and body boarding), there are challenging hiking trails and plenty of quiet roads for cycling.

 You can also book deep-sea fishing trips at the harbour.